Clinical-Genomics-Lund/nextflow_wgs/newdocs/input_containers.md

 ## CADD

-The CADD container is hosted in a separate repository.
-The repository can be cloned by running:
+The CADD container can be retrieved from the [Galaxy Project](https://depot.galaxyproject.org/singularity/).

+Alternatively (if working at CMD in Lund), it can be clone from GitHub as such:

 ```
 git clone https://github.com/Clinical-Genomics-Lund/CADD-container/tree/v1.6